kelsin/poe-guide/README.md

 ![Screenshot](screenshot.png "POE Guide Screenshot")

+This app reads from the game's log file and will update what it's showing you based on the zones you travel to.
+It supports auto moving forward and backward from the current location automatically.
+If it gets stuck there are controls to move back and forward by act or step.

 ## Usage

 You run the tool once with the location of your game log as the `-l` parameter.